mattrjones77/tickets-and-ticket-lifecycle/README.md

 </p>

 <h1>osTicket - Tickets and Ticket Lifecycle</h1>
-This tutorial outlines help desk ticket creation and execution.<br />
+This tutorial outlines help desk ticket creation and execution in the open-source help desk ticketing system osTicket.<br />

 <h2>Environments and Technologies Used</h2>